vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/site-recovery-manager/Get-SrmNetworkDns.md

 Get-SrmNetworkDns
 ```

-This example retrieves information about the DNS configuration of the Site Recovery Manager appliance
+This example retrieves information about the DNS configuration of the Site Recovery Manager appliance.